SamarpitKandhari/SamarpitKandhari/README.md

 - 💬 Ask me about **C/C++, Python and Machine Learning**

-- 🎓 Studying Computer Science Engieering
+- 🎓 Studying Computer Science Engineering

 - 📫 How to reach me **samarpitkandhari11@gmail.com**